gusbuspancake/cmu112TermProject/README.md

 Intructions!

+Use the arrow keys to move around and O to zoom out and P to zoom in

 Start of Game:
     Each player starts the game with one room, the entrance, and 200 gold.
 With these simple resources, players must build a vast dugeon full of traps and troops to defend, as well as construct an army to DEMOLISH their opponent's dungeon!